AARP Eye Center

-What causes skin tags?
+What causes them?

-Obesity slightly increases your risk for skin tags, again because of that skin-on-skin friction.
+Obesity slightly increases your risk for skin tags, possibly because of skin-on-skin friction.
 They’re also more common in people with type 2 diabetes, which probably has more to do with the weight connection than the disease, Lamb says.
 Skin tags can actually be a sign of early diabetes — one of the reasons you should pay attention to them.
 Scientists think insulin resistance may be linked to skin tag growth.